HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 When `abort_container` is called:

-1. The error message is logged with a `CRITICAL ERROR` prefix
+1. The error message is logged with a `CRITICAL ERROR` prefix.
-2. A marker file is created to signal the failure to the container orchestration
+2. A marker file is created to signal the failure to the container orchestration.
-3. The script exits immediately with a non-zero status code
+3. The script exits immediately with a non-zero status code.
-4. The container startup process is halted
+4. The container startup process is halted.

-#### Example usage
+#### Sample usage

 ```bash
 #!/bin/bash